kubeflow/testing/README.md

      * **params**: A dictionary of parameters to set on the ksonnet component e.g. by running `ks param set ${COMPONENT} ${PARAM_NAME} ${PARAM_VALUE}`

-#### Python function

-* **Note**: ksonnet is being deprecated, please start using Python functions to parameterize Argo workflows in E2E tests.

-1. Create a Python function in that repository and return an Argo workflow if one doesn't already exist
-   * We use Python functions defined in each repository to define the Argo workflows corresponding to E2E tests

-   * You can look at `prow_config.yaml` (see below) to see which Python functions are already defined in a repository.

-1. Modify the `prow_config.yaml` at the root of the repo to trigger your new test.

-   * If `prow_config.yaml` doesn't exist (e.g. the repository is new) copy one from an existing repository ([example](https://github.com/kubeflow/kubeflow/blob/master/prow_config.yaml)).

-   * `prow_config.yaml` contains an array of workflows where each workflow defines an E2E test to run; example

-       ```
-       workflows:
-        - name: workflow-test
-          py_func: my_test_package.my_test_module.my_test_workflow
-          kwargs:
-              arg1: argument
-       ```

-       * **py_func**: Is the Python method to create a python object representing the Argo workflow resource
-       * **kwargs**: This is an array of arguments passed to the Python method
-       * **name**: This is the base name to use for the submitted Argo workflow.

 ### Prow Variables